create3000/x_ite/docs/_posts/components/HAnim/HAnimDisplacer.md

 ## Overview

-HAnimDisplacer nodes alter the shape of coordinate-based geometry within parent HAnimSegment or parent HAnimBody/HAnimHumanoid nodes.
+HAnimDisplacer nodes alter the shape of coordinate-based geometry within parent HAnimJoint or HAnimSegment nodes.
 Displacer effects are scaled by the corresponding weight field.

 The HAnimDisplacer node belongs to the **HAnim** component and its default container field is *displacers.* It is available since X3D version 3.0 or later.